 The new style of the 1600s is the foundation of what sounds like modern music to our ears.
 Despite the beauty, variety and abundance of this music, we hear little of it today.
 The oldest music we usually hear on the radio, on recordings and in concerts comes from the early to mid-1700s, such as Handel’s Water Music suites (1717), J.S.
 Bach’s Brandenburg Concertos (1721) and Vivaldi’s Four Seasons (1725).

-Che si può fare? is a passacaglia in D minor.
+Che si può fare? is a passacaglia.
+In the performance above, it is played in D minor, although the original key is E minor.
 A passacaglia is a musical form played over a repeating bass note pattern.
 Here are the notes of the bass line, from the score of Che si può fare?

 This bass line consists of the first four notes of a descending D minor scale.
 They happen to be identical to a bass line used in blues and jazz in the 20th century, three hundred years later.
 For example, this bass line is in “Hit The Road Jack” by Percy Mayfield popularized by Ray Charles, and in Roland Kirk’s “Serenade to a Cuckoo.”
 This is an easy and familiar bass line for the left hand on piano or for the bass in a group.

 Thanks to some recent scholarly research, we know a lot more about Barbara Strozzi today than ever before, and thanks to the Internet we have access to a lot of her music, in both written scores and recordings of performances.
 I will not attempt to summarize her very interesting biography.
-Instead, I will share links to a few good online sources: This page has the most information and an extensive bibliography.
-This wikipedia page is concise and also has a bibliography.
-There are shorter bios, here and here but they don’t list any sources.
+Instead, see the section A Brief History at Barbara Strozzi dot com.